 Using Aggregate Functions

 So far, you've learned how to retrieve specific data using WHERE clauses and organize results with ORDER BY and LIMIT.
 But what if you need to analyze your data rather than just display it?
-Aggregate functions help you answer questions like “How many students joined in 2024?” or “What is the average credit load of Computer Science courses?” using the University schema.
+Aggregate functions help you answer questions like "How many customers signed up in 2024?" or "What is the average product price?" using the marketplace schema.

 In this lesson, you'll learn to: